Semantic-Society/Neologism/frontend/README.md

 # Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.
+## Installation

+1. Clone the repository
+2. Install meteor using `curl https://install.meteor.com/ | sh`
+3. Run npm install in the `frontend` folder
+4. Run the meteor bundler (see below)

 ## Development server

+Initially & every time you make a change to the server code (which affects the client side code), rebundle the meteor client side code by running `npm run meteor-client:bundle`.

+Run `npm run api` to start a local meteor server running on ???`http://localhost:4200/`??? with a connection to a local mongodb at port 3001.
-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding